 “Attendance” for apportionment in independent study is earned based on the Independent Study Modalities being offered by the local educational agency (LEA) and not on “seat-time.”
 In traditional independent study, a time value is assigned to pupil work products as determined by the teacher.
 Pupils in course-based independent study earn attendance if all of the certified course requirements are met and the pupil is making satisfactory progress.

-The flexibility of independent study programs makes it possible to serve a wide variety of students, enabling some students who otherwise might not graduate to stay in school.
-Students who enroll in independent study include students who have health problems, are parents, need to work, and are child actors or aspiring Olympic athletes.
-Additionally, independent study serves students who desire to accelerate or move more slowly through a course, or to make up a subject that they have missed in a traditional classroom.
-Independent study is available to students from kindergarten through high school, as well as to students in adult school who are taking courses to meet the requirements for a high school diploma.
-Independent study programs are required to follow the district-adopted curriculum, and work is governed by a written agreement signed by the student, teacher, parent, and other relevant adults.
+The flexibility of independent study makes it possible to serve a wide variety of pupils, permitting some pupils who otherwise might not graduate to stay in school.
+Pupils who enroll in independent study include pupils who have health concerns, are parents, need to work, and are child actors or aspiring Olympic athletes.
+Additionally, independent study serves pupils who desire to accelerate or move more slowly through a course, to make up a subject that they have missed in a regular classroom, or who simply prefer an alternative to classroom instruction.

 Independent study is available to pupils from transitional kindergarten through high school, as well as pupils in adult school who are taking courses to meet the requirements for a high school diploma.
 The LEAs that offer independent study must ensure that the LEAs-adopted curriculum is followed, and that all work is governed by an independent study agreement signed by the pupil, teacher, parent, and others with direct responsibility for providing assistance to the pupil.